 When you register with USA Hockey you will receive a confirmation email and there will be a link for the Background Screening.
+You will need to use the USA Hockey Confirmation Number in the process where it asks for your USAH Number.
 Before requesting a screening please check the LOEAHA “Good to Go” list to confirm that you already have a valid screening or if you need a new screening.
 As you can see the cost of a screening to an individual can be significant.
 LOEAHA has been paying for the screenings, the average cost has been about $20 dollars per screening.
 This season LOEAHA will be billed $30 for your screening.

 The LOEAHA and/or local programs may require that additional persons be screened.